 - Halogen lamps

-- Hot plates, pressure cookers, toasters, toaster ovens, grills, or other open flame or heating coil devices
+- Hot plates, pressure cookers, grills, air fryers, or other open flame or heating coil devices

-- Weapons of any kind: This includes firearms, fireworks, ammunition, knives, swords, or explosives.
+- Weapons of any kind including firearms, fireworks, ammunition, knives, swords, or explosives.

-There is no storage space for students' use in public areas of the residence halls.
-Please do not bring more personal property than you can keep within your room.
+There is no storage space in the residence halls, so please do not bring more personal property than you can keep within your room.
 Students may not store belongings in the residence halls during the summer.
-Students who need or wish to store belongings during the summer are encouraged to use local commercial storage facilities.
+Students who need or wish to store belongings during the summer are encouraged to use local commercial storage providers.

-NYU is not responsible for lost, damaged or stolen items.
+NYU is not responsible for lost, damaged, or stolen items.
 If you are not currently covered by your family's homeowner's or renter's insurance, you may want to consider purchasing a policy.
-Click here for more information.